 This many years later, I recognize that part of the molester’s twisted pleasure comes from his ability to deceive his target into trusting him, the setting of his stage where he will act out his perversion.
 His deceitfulness itself is a turn on for him, a kind of one-sided foreplay.
 As is his ability to instantly turn from “nice guy” into pervert when the opportunity is at hand.
 He gets his rocks off by building trust that he can violate along with his victim’s bodily integrity.
 How deeply sick!

-After I sustained an injury, the kind old man helped me find the urgent care facility and said he would stay to make sure I was OK.
+Near the end of that sailing weekend, I sustained a significant injury that required care.
+The skipper of the boat did not concern himself with his injured crew, but the nice old man offered to help me find the closest urgent care facility and said he would stay to make sure I was OK.
 How kind!
 When I was finished there, Rodney* offered to take me to dinner because it was after 9 p.m. and we had not eaten.
 How thoughtful!
 We had a nice dinner and interesting conversation.
 How refreshing!
 After that, Rodney said he wanted to follow me home, to make sure I got home OK.
 Again, how thoughtful!
 Finally, arriving at my house around midnight, Rodney offered to help bring in my bags, since my injury caused me some difficulty with this.
 How helpful!
 This nice old man with twinkly blue eyes had been so kind to me that, I was thoroughly taken aback when I hugged him good-bye and he touched me in an inappropriate manner, committing a sexual assault.

 I was exhausted, in pain and my guard was down, so I did not react strongly.
 Just as he had planned and expected.
 I stepped back and gave him a serious warning look, said, “You.
 Need.
 To.
 Leave.
 Now.” which sent Rodney on his way.
 Later, I told a friend that, “I wish I had slapped the hell out of him.”